railwayapp/docs/src/docs/develop/cli.md

 # Create a new project
 railway init
 ```
-Prompts you to name your project and select a team to create the project in.
+This prompts you to name your project and select a team to create the project in.

 ### Local Development